Maine Home Garden News — June, 2010

 There is a lot of good information on cultural control of weeds available.
 Below are some of my favorites:

-- Controlling Garden Weeds, available at MOFGA Web site.
+- Garden Weeds, available at the MOFGA website.

 - Uva, Richard., J. Neal., J. DiTomaso.
 1997.
 Weeds of the Northeast.
 Publisher: Cornell University